incinn/barnz.dev/content/projects/startpage/index.md

 - Weather
 - Bookmarks

-As for the design, I had nothing in mind when I began, and went through many iterations before landing on what you see now.
+As for the design, I had nothing in mind when I started, and went through many iterations before landing on what you see now.
 I wanted it to be simple, but allow for the user to customise the experience to some degree.
 I think it turned out well and accomplished those goals.

 # Technology
+I used this project as an excuse to play around with the templating language **Pug**.

 - PUG
   - For quick and easy templating